The-Back-Room/Dynamo/README.md

 | Rule34Video | [https://rule34video.com/](https://rule34video.com/) | ❌ |
 | Simply Hentai | [https://www.simply-hentai.com/](https://www.simply-hentai.com/) | ❌ |

 ## 📥 Installation
+To install and run Dynamo, follow the steps below:

 ### Prerequisites
+Requirements vary based on whether you are using the pre-built executable or building from source.

 #### If using the pre-built executable: